rivet-lang/docs/README.md

-# docs
+# The Rivet programming language documentation

-The Rivet programming language documentation
+This documentation is not complete and is still under development.